You can't complete a project without resources, and you can't finish your project plan without a complementary project resource management plan.

 Having multiple alternatives can positively influence your costs, timeline, and the reliability of the project.
 These alternative approaches can be reviewed and stitched together for the most efficient resource planning.

-1. Helps Manage Project Timelines
+1. More Accurate Project Timelines

-2. Increases Employee And Team Satisfaction
+2. Increased Employee And Team Satisfaction

 With effective resource management, project managers can pinpoint where a project is lacking and provide more insight into whether the “resource pool” is sufficient or whether to bring on a temporary hire.

-3. Helps Create Effective Resource Estimates
+3. Accurate Resource Estimates

-4. Improves Project Flow
+4. Improved Project Flow

-It provides transparent information to all stakeholders, which improves accountability and keeps team members informed on what they are working on and when.
+A resource management plan provides transparent information to all stakeholders, which improves accountability and keeps team members informed on what they are working on and when.
 This speeds up transitions between project phases.

 Project resource management plans solve some of the most common challenges in resource management, including: